Holiday shopping gets off to a disappointingly sluggish start - KTVZ

 Even so, sales were 16.1% higher than in the same period last year.

-Americans have been struggling with rising prices this year, but economists and retail sector experts still believe that the holiday shopping season will be strong.
+Americans have been struggling with rising prices and supply shortages this year.
+The emergence of the fast-spreading Omicron coronavirus variant has also rattled markets and industries, such as travel.
+But economists and retail sector experts still believe that the holiday shopping season will be strong.
+Many consumers have built up excess savings during the pandemic and have been bolstered by rounds of federal stimulus and rising wages.

+November’s retail data is “not necessarily a reliable guide to the path of spending across the remainder of the holiday season,” Ian Shepherdson chief economist at Pantheon Macroeconomics, said in a note to clients.
+“It’s a marathon, not a sprint.”

+Retail sales in November and December will grow between 8.5% and 10.5% this year compared with the 2020 holiday season, to a record of up to $859 billion, projects the National Retail Federation, an industry trade group.

 The-CNN-Wire